 Never use bleaches or disinfectants.
 They smell like urine to a cat, so does anything pine, rose or lemon scented.

 Use warm water with ten per cent solution of biological liquid or powder (called enzymatic detergent like Tide or Wisk in the USA).
-Then rinse the area thoroughly in cold water and let it dry or dry it with a hair dryer if time presses.
+Then rinse the area thoroughly, very thoroughly, in cold water and let it dry or dry it with a hair dryer if time presses.

 Next spray or apply some other way surgical spirit (called rubbing alcohol in the US).
 Patch-test cleaning on a small area in case it removes dyes from carpets or polish from furniture.
 Use a nail brush to get this into fabric and crevices.
 This gets rid of the fatty residues that prompt a cat to top up his own marks.
 Dry this off completely.
 Do not let the cat in the room while using surgical spirit as they usually dislike the smell of it and may therefore spray on it, undoing your hard work!

 Mark each cleaned site with something – a little paper spot bought from stationers perhaps.
 Just so you know what you’ve done and what you haven’t.
 If the cat has been spraying a long time, some people clean room by room: others set aside a morning and do the lot in one go.